Cat O'Nine Tails (play): Notable performances

 Cat O'Nine Tails was often performed by American high schools in the early 20th century.

 In 1929, the play was performed by college students in the gymnasium of American University, Washington.

 In 1929, the play was performed by the senior class of Decatur High, in Decatur, Hoosier.

 In 1936, the play was performed at the Balboa High School, Balboa, Panama.

 The play was performed at Western Hills High, Cincinnati, Ohio in 1939.

+Sequel

+In 1930, a sequel was published: another detective play, entitled The Lady of the Lilacs.
+This drama features Miss Smith investigating a murder in a small town.